secretsharer/capstone/presentation.md

 How much Ada taught me about not only programming but trusting my instincts and abilities.
 And a reminder that, having a good team to work with is pretty much the best.

 On that note - Charles did get the model to train after all, which I'm very grateful for.
-We connected Ubot to both the emulator and youmachine's API, so now we can play a short game of "Who said it - Ubot or YouMachine?"
+It can take a long time to train a neural network on a data set and get any recognizable results, but, we connected Ubot to both the emulator and youmachine's API at it's current progress, so now we can play a short game of "Who said it - Ubot or YouMachine?"

 Thank you.
 Volunteers?